Skip to Main Site Navigation Skip to Content Skip to Footer

 • If you plan to deviate from the suggested format

-• Your schedule for spring semester so you can identify dates that work for you
+• Your schedule so you can identify days that generally that work for you

-Please note: We may not be able to accommodate all faculty interested in leading a Spring 2024 TLC.
+Please note: We may not be able to accommodate all faculty interested in leading a TLC this academic year.
 If more proposals are submitted than can be accommodated, decisions will be made based on ensuring a range of different kinds of topics by faculty from a variety of disciplines and backgrounds, as well as institutional needs.
-A maximum of six TLCs will be scheduled this spring.
+It is anticipated that eight TLCs will be scheduled this year.

 Logistics: